AlexManochis/volume_approximation/README.md

-## A. Tests for the project "A comparative study of uniform high dimensional samplers" in Google Summer of Code 2020
+## Tests for the project "A comparative study of uniform high dimensional samplers" in Google Summer of Code 2020

 ### 1. Easy